k2-fsa/ZipVoice/README.md

 #### 3.7 Remove long silences from the generated speech

 Model will automatically determine the positions and lengths of silences in the generated speech.
 It occasionally has long silence in the middle of the speech.
 If you don't want this, you can pass `--remove-long-sil` to remove long silences in the middle of the generated speech (edge silences will be removed by default).

+#### 3.8 Model downloading

+If you have trouble connecting to HuggingFace when downloading the pre-trained models, try switching endpoint to the mirror site: `export HF_ENDPOINT=https://hf-mirror.com`.

 ## Train Your Own Model